-What is postpartum depression?
+What is Postpartum Depression?

 Postpartum depression is when a woman develops moderate to severe depression after she has given birth.
-Of course, it is natural to feel sad or down sometimes, and most women will attest to the fact that the hormonal fluctuations that are a natural part of postpartum recovery can lead to brief periods of sadness and crying, frustration, anger or even regret.
+Of course, it is natural to feel sad or down sometimes, and most women will attest to the fact that the hormonal fluctuations that are a natural part of postpartum recovery can lead to brief periods of sadness and crying, frustration, anger, or even regret.
 In fact, about 70% of women experience what some doctors call the 'baby blues' within a few weeks of giving birth.
 But, if the low mood sticks around day after day for at least two consecutive weeks, and the symptoms start to interrupt daily activities, it could be a sign of postpartum depression.

 Many of the symptoms are similar to those found in major depressive disorder.
 In addition to feeling 'down' or having a depressed mood, you may have one or more of the following on a daily or near-daily basis: negative thoughts toward the baby, thoughts of death or suicide, fear of harming the baby, fear of harming the self, irritability, agitation, decreased appetite, difficulty concentrating, confusion, feelings of guilt, regret or worthlessness, feelings of socially isolation or withdrawal, and trouble sleeping.

 Many women are successfully treated with psychological therapy, such as cognitive-behavioral therapy, which can provide a mother with strategies and guidance to help them through this difficult time.
-Sometimes your doctor may choose to give medication in addition to therapy, such as nortriptyline, paroxetine, and sertraline, which are all thought to be safe for breastfeeding mothers.
+Sometimes your doctor may choose to give medication in addition to therapy, and some are thought to be safe for breastfeeding mothers.
 Treatment usually lasts from 3 to 6 months, depending on the severity of symptoms, and the mother's progress.

 If you think that you might have postpartum depression, or if you are having thoughts of harming yourself or your baby, seek immediate medical help (call 9-1-1).

-There is no single known cause of postpartum depression, and the mother is never to blame as it is not a preventable condition.
+There is no single known cause of postpartum depression, and the mother is never to blame!
+It is not a preventable condition.

-3. A history of, or current, mood or anxiety disorder, including depression with a previous pregnancy, or a prior anxiety disorder.
+1. A history of, or current, mood or anxiety disorder, including depression with a previous pregnancy, or a prior anxiety disorder.

-4. Not wanting the pregnancy, or did not plan the pregnancy.
+5. Not wanting the pregnancy, or did not plan the pregnancy.

-5. Having a bad relationship with the father of the baby, or a husband, boyfriend or significant other.
+6. Having a bad relationship with the father of the baby, or a husband, boyfriend or significant other.

-8. Having financial problems such as low or unreliable income, poor housing conditions, and/or lack of community support resources.
+9. Having financial problems such as low or unreliable income, poor housing conditions, and/or lack of community support resources.